vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 ## Windows plugin contribution guidelines

-Use following information to setup Windows VM in order to contribute towards vDVS plugin for Windows.
+Use following information to setup Windows VM in order to contribute towards VDVS plugin for Windows.

 ### To configure a Windows VM
 1. Create/Deploy Windows 2016 Server or Windows 10 OS VM.